 The UI must be designed in such a way that the app is fully usable on several different devices and various mobile OS.
 Both android and iPhone users have a great proportion in the market.
 Therefore, your UI must not be inclined towards only one of these platforms.

-Design the UI keep in mind a halfway split (50/50) unless your product or company is specifically designed for a single platform.
+While designing the UI, keep in mind a halfway split (50/50) unless your product or company is specifically designed for a single platform.
 Ensure that you examine, explore, and discover all the possible issues that might come up while using your app on various devices.

 4. Don’t drain the battery

 If your app is eating a ton of battery life, the users are less likely to open it.
 Screen brightness and screen color are the two major factors in mobile battery consumption, in addition to other background services such as location.

 The Material Design Initiative by Google is encouraging designers to use white as their primary color for mobile applications.
 Apps that need heavy screen time such as YouTube have introduced ‘dark mode’ to cut down the battery usage.